Levert, account

 Pontoise:

 Pontoise lies about 35km north-east of Paris, see map.
 Pissarro and others from the School of Pontoise lived and/or worked here.
 Auvers-sur-Oise lies 6km north-east of Pontoise.
-Art-collector Gachet lived there.
+Art-collector Dr. Gachet lived there.

 1IE-1874-86, Près d’Auvers